Stock market today: First Republic falls further, technology recovers - ExBulletin

 LARGE TECHNOLOGY FLOWERS

-While the majority of stocks fell, gains from Microsoft and other Big Tech companies prevented a sharper market drop.
+While the majority of stocks fell, gains forMicrosoftand other Big Tech companies prevented a sharper market drop.

 Microsoft rose 7.2% after reporting higher profit for the first three months of the year than analysts expected.
 It has a huge weight on the S&P 500 as it is the second largest stock in the index.